christywchen/carpe-diem/README.md

 After receiving form data, the steps were as follows:

 **Step 1**.
 Check if the event is being saved as a draft or published event to determine course of action.
-- If the event input is being saved as a draft, forgo validations.
+- If the event input is being saved as a draft, forgo field required validations and only check for character length.
 - If the event input is being published, rely on frontend validations and validations at the API route level to check input data.

 **Step 2**.
 Check if the there is an eventId parameter by using the useParams() hook: